fab1o/SharpTools/README.md

 # SharpTools

-*A little toolset I put together in 2009 for Web Development in C# for the Oneflyer.ca project*
+*A little toolset I put together in 2009 for Web Development in C# for the One flyer project*

 * CloningControl
   * CloneEngine